RoamJS/todo-trigger/README.md

 ## Usage

-This extension uses an older configuration system where it uses Roam attributes.
-To specify an attribute, create a block with the field name written as `Name::` and the value right next to it.

-This extension supports the following configuration options, to be added in the `[[roam/js/todo-trigger]]` page:
+This extension supports the following configuration options, to be specified in the `TODO Triggers Home` settings panel within Roam Depot:

-- `Append Text` - (Optional) The text to add to the end of a block, when an item flips from TODO to DONE.
+- `Append Text` - (Optional) The text to add to the end of a block when an item flips from TODO to DONE.
 It supports the following place holders:

     - `/Current Time` - inserts the current time